Z11Coding/Mixtape-Engine-Rework/docs/HSCRIPT_AP_INTEGRATION.md

 - `modFolderName`: String - Folder name of your mod
 - `songList`: Array<String> - List of songs in your mod
 - `availableMods`: Array<ModInfo> - Information about all available mods
+- `playerSettings`: Dynamic - All player settings from the YAML generation (APEntryState.gameSettings.FNF)

 ## Song Discovery and Management